ElodieDulis/guess/README.md

 # guess

-In this game you have an unlimited number of guesses to find a magic number between 1 and 100.
+In this game you have 6 attempts to find a magic number between 1 and 100.

 You need python to use this amazing game.
 Enter in the command window :
 ```